Thursday, 19 October 2017

 Method:

-- Chop chocolate finely - use a knife not a processor; set aside
+2. Chop chocolate finely using a sharp knife not a processor; set aside

-- Remove chipotle chilli from cream; add a few tablespoons of cream and reheat until steam rises and small bubbles appear around the edge of the pot; DO NOT ALLOW TO BOIL; the task is to make the cream hot enough to melt the chocolate when it's added but not so much that the cream boils
+6. Remove chipotle chilli from cream; add a few tablespoons of cream and reheat until steam rises and small bubbles appear around the edge of the pot; DO NOT ALLOW TO BOIL; you're making the cream hot enough to melt the chocolate when it's added but not so much that the cream boils

-- Cool to room temperature, clingfilm; refrigerate 4 hours or overnight.
+9. Cool to room temperature, clingfilm; refrigerate a min 4 hours or preferably overnight.

-- When set, turn chocolate out onto greaseproof paper sprinkled with cocoa; remove clingfilm; cut into 24 equal pieces with a sharp knife dipped in very hot water
+10. When ready to serve, turn chocolate out onto greaseproof paper sprinkled with cocoa; remove clingfilm; cut into 24 equal pieces with a sharp knife dipped in very hot water

 Comments: